 According to Hegen, over half of all mined lithium comes from groundwater running hundreds of feet below the vast salt flats that make up the “Lithium Triangle” that spreads across Argentina, Bolivia, and Chile.
 Because this is one of the world’s driest and least habitable places, massive amounts of groundwater must be pumped out to extract lithium.
 Over the course of a year, lithium concentration grows as water dehydrates in the sun.
 These massive fields are now visible from space.
 With billions invested in lithium-ion production, mining the resources of poorer nations will continue.
 Still, Mital points out, this effect should not slow the transition away from an even worse option.

 “The environmental effects of oil drilling, refinement, and distribution are far worse.
-Don’t let the good be the enemy of the perfect,” Mital wrote in an email interview.
+Don’t let the good be the enemy of the perfect,” said Steve Mital, director of sustainability at the University of Oregon.

 “We’ll start to see the first massive wave of spent lithium batteries in about five to seven years.
 We need to develop viable lithium recycling and reuse markets,” Mital said.